apache/openwhisk-wskdeploy/docs/programming_guide.md

 # ```wskdeploy``` utility by example
 _A step-by-step guide for deploying Apache OpenWhisk applications using Package Manifest files._

-This guide will walk you through how to describe OpenWhisk applications using the [OpenWhisk Packaging Specification](https://github.com/apache/incubator-openwhisk-wskdeploy/tree/master/specification#openwhisk-packaging-specification) and deploy them through the Whisk Deploy utility.
+This guide will walk you through how to describe OpenWhisk applications and packages using the [OpenWhisk Packaging Specification](https://github.com/apache/incubator-openwhisk-wskdeploy/tree/master/specification#openwhisk-packaging-specification) and deploy them through the Whisk Deploy (```wskdeploy```) utility.
 Please use the specification as the ultimate reference for all Manifest file grammar and syntax.

 # Getting started